Why ATS Scoring Is Important

 Keyword Matching

 The core of any ATS is keyword extraction.
 The system scans the job description for important terms—usually nouns like "Python," "Project Management," "Customer Service," or specific software names.
 It then searches your resume for these exact terms.
 Our checker highlights these matches in green and missing terms in red.
 It's not just about volume; it's about relevance.
 A resume that lists 20 irrelevant skills but misses the 5 core requirements of the job will score lower than a focused resume that hits all 5 requirements.
-Just as our flexbox layout helper ensures clean CSS structure, this checker ensures your resume has the right structural keyword alignment.
+For a deeper look at keyword distribution in any content, the keyword density checker breaks down term frequency across any page.

 Formatting Signals

 While keywords are king, formatting determines if the king can be read.
 ATS parsers struggle with two-column layouts, tables, text boxes, and graphics.
 They prefer a clean, single-column layout with standard headings (e.g., "Work Experience" rather than "My Journey").
 Our tool checks for basic formatting signals, such as the presence of standard section headers and contact information, assigning a portion of your score to "Readability."
-Think of it like using a box shadow creator—small adjustments can have a big visual impact on how your content is perceived.
+If you're also optimizing your online presence, the meta tag generator ensures your personal site communicates the right signals to search engines.

 Keyword Density